guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ## Conclusion
+It’s impossible to predict the future.
+You can only guess for the most likely possibilities.
+We think that BCIs, optogenetics mainly, are the long term solution to the cluttering of the communication chain.

+For the short term we think

 Imagine how a better connectivity with the information on the web could facilitate the sprouting of new ideas.
 New ideas and hypothesis sprout after getting new information/data.
 A new idea or hypothesis always is the combination of two pieces of information.
 A beautiful example: a 15 year old boy called Jack Andraka got an insight after reading a web page connecting the facts from those page to his biology lesson that day.
 This insight lead him to a hypothesis which made him find a way to test different sorts of cancer in a fast and effective way.
 [Nosta, 2013][#Nosta:2013] All of this because he found a link between two facts and and saw a connection.
 What if we could fully facilitate this discovery by the optimisations we gave?